 Take it from a woman whose hips, from certain angles, look almost concave: there are worse curses than being curvacious.
-But we’re all entitled to our body image issues, and if you’re dissatisfied with the size or shape of your hips, I respect your right to try to change them.
+But we’re all entitled to our body image issues, and if you’re dissatisfied with the size or shape, I respect your right to try to get rid of your hips.
 There’s obviously a limit to how much slimmer they can get, since hip size ultimately comes down to bone structure, but if you’ve got a substantial layer of fat on your hips, you’ve got options.
 Don’t expect to lose your hip fat quickly, though.
 Women are genetically programmed to store fat in their lower bodies, and while excess hip fat isn’t linked to health problems like heart disease, it is notoriously hard to get rid of.
 Spot toning alone won’t do the trick; the best way to reduce fat on your hips is with a healthy diet and whole-body exercise.

 Ideal Waist-to-Hip Ratio

 As an indicator of individual disease risk, waist-hip ratio (WHR) — the measurement around the smallest part of the waist divided by the measurement around the largest part of the hips — is generally considered more reliable than body mass index, which can’t differentiate fat from muscle.
 For women, a WHR of .8 or lower is considered healthy.
 Men can have a WHR of up to .95 and still be at a low risk of developing heart disease.

 A low waist-hip ratio also suggests that a woman has higher levels of estrogen and may be more fertile, so evolution has programmed men to find women with large hips and relatively small waists sexy.
 Studies consistently show that men prefer a WHR of .7 or less.